- Departments & Services

 Q: How will the City’s electric customers know if there is a public-safety power shutdown?

-A: If the City needs to de-energize power lines in the event of a disaster such as a wildfire, the City will make every effort to communicate those shutdowns in advance via tools including NIXLE, emergency alerts on the City’s website, and social media.
+A: If the City needs to de-energize power lines in the event of a disaster such as a wildfire, the City will make every effort to communicate those shutdowns in advance via tools including NIXLE, emergency alerts on the City’s website, social media, and automated phone calls.
 The City is taking preventative measures to lessen or avoid the need for power shutdowns.

 Q: How do I know if the City has my most up-to-date contact information, including my cell phone number?

-A: City utility customers can update their contact information by calling the CRC at (707) 431-7000 or toll-free (855) 755-6586.
-You will be prompted to enter your phone number, after that select option 2 and a live representative will assist you in updating your billing information.
+A: City utility customers can update their contact information by calling (707) 431-7000 or toll-free (855) 755-6586.
+You will be prompted to enter your phone number including the area code.
+Select option 2 and a live representative will assist you in updating your billing information.

 Q: As a customer, what should I do to prepare for a power outage?

-A: Great question.
-The City of Healdsburg has developed an emergency preparedness brochure (in both English and Spanish) to help the community better prepare for natural disasters in general.
-Included in the brochure is information such as how to create an “emergency kit”.
-A digital version of the brochure is available here: https://www.ci.healdsburg.ca.us/460/Emergency-Services.
+A: The City has developed an emergency preparedness brochure (in both English and Spanish) to help the community better prepare for natural disasters in general.
+Included in the brochure is information on how to create an “emergency kit”.
+The brochure is available on the Emergency Services webpage here (bit.ly/CoHemergency).

 Specific to a public-safety power shutdown, below are some actions that you, your family, friends, and neighbors should take to prepare.